This page lists key requirements and behaviors of containers in Cloud Run.

 The Cloud Run (fully managed) container instances are sandboxed using the gVisor container runtime sandbox.
 As documented in the syscall compatibility reference, some system calls might not be supported by this container sandbox.

-Cloud Run on GKE does not use any container sandbox.
+Cloud Run for Anthos on Google Cloud does not use any container sandbox.

 Container instance metadata server